couchbasecloud/terraform-provider-couchbasecapella/docs/resources/database_user.md

 `couchbasecapella_database_user` allows Database Users to be created, edited and deleted for a Couchbase Capella In-VPC Cluster.
 This resource requires the Cluster ID of an In-VPC Cluster.

-~> **WARNING:** Changing the name and/or password of an existing Database User in your terraform configuration will result in the deletion and recreation of the database user with the new name/password in your Capella cluster.
+~> **WARNING:** Changing the cluster ID, name and/or password of an existing Database User in your terraform configuration will result in the deletion and recreation of the database user with the new name/password in your Capella cluster.
 Before applying your changes, Terraform will inform you that it will destroy and recreate the resources.
 Make sure to review these changes before typing `yes` to apply them.

 ## Example Usage